Call for papers: Modalities of Displacement in South Asia

 This two-day conference is organised in the context of the projects Postcolonial Displacements: Migration, Narratives and Place-Making in South Asia (LIAS/CA-DS) and Rerouting Relations (IIAS) at Leiden University.
 We particularly welcome submissions that address perspectives from urban peripheries, rural hinterlands, borderlands, transnational contexts, and the margins of national imaginations.
 Apart from a select set of panels dedicated to the modalities of displacement, we will also host a workshop (upon invitation) on residential segregation and religious politics.
 Furthermore we invite presentations based on audio-visual materials, such as films or art works.

 Send your abstracts (300 words) to: email@example.com, along with key-words, a short bio, contact details, and, if applicable, information about the duration and nature of the audio-visual materials to be presented.

 Deadline for submissions: 22 January, 2018.

 Selection: Mid February 2018 (tentative).

 Funding: Very limited partial funding is available for a small number of participants.

-- Dr. Erik de Maaker, Institute of Cultural Anthropology and Development Sociology, Leiden University.
+- Dr. Erik de Maaker, Institute of Cultural Anthropology and Development Sociology (CA-DS), Leiden University.

-- Dr. Sanjukta Sunderason, Leiden Institute for Area Studies, Leiden University.
+- Leiden Institute for Area Studies (LIAS), Leiden University.

-- Dr. Sanderien Verstappen (coordinator), Leiden Institute for Area Studies, Leiden University, International Institute for Asia Studies, Leiden.
+- Dr. Sanderien Verstappen (coordinator), Leiden Institute for Area Studies (LIAS), Leiden University, IIAS Fellow at the International Institute for Asian Studies.